Top 10 Richest NASCAR Drivers

 What is the most popular NASCAR race track?

 The most popular and well-recognized NASCAR race track is the Daytona 500.
 This is a stock car race set for NASCAR, in which the drivers race around the track for 500 miles, hence the Daytona 500 title.
 The official title of the raceway is Daytona International Speedway, and it is located in Daytona Beach, Florida.

-Kyle Busch will be the highest paid NASCAR driver for 2020, earning an approximately $17.8 million dollars for total earnings.
-His total earnings accounts for his combined winnings and salaries, and his endorsements.
-He received $16.1 in winnings and salaries, and an additional $1.7 in his endorsements and licensing deals.
+Kyle Busch will be the highest paid NASCAR driver for 2021, earning an approximately $17.8 million dollars for total earnings.
+His total earnings account for only his salary and endorsements, not additional winnings.
+He is set to receive $16.1 million in salary, and an additional $1.7 million in his endorsements and licensing deals.